luannoleto/cypress-basico-v2/README.md

 ### Desktop

-Run `npm test` (or `npm t` for the short version) to run the test in headless mode on a desktop viewport.
+Run `npm run cy:headless` to run the test in headless mode on a desktop viewport.

-Or, run `npm run cy:open` to open Cypress in interactive mode on a desktop viewport.
+Or, run `npm run cy:ui` to open Cypress in interactive mode on a desktop viewport.

 ### Mobile

-Run `npm run test:mobile` to run the test in headless mode on a mobile viewport.
+Run `npm run cy:headless:mobile` to run the test in headless mode on a mobile viewport.

-Or, run `npm run cy:open:mobile` to open Cypress in interactive mode on a mobile viewport.
+Or, run `npm run cy:ui:mobile` to open Cypress in interactive mode on a mobile viewport.

 ## Support this project